Mammoth steppe: Origin

-These physical barriers to moisture flow created a vast arid basin spanning three continents.

 Environment (or biota)

-Animal biomass and plant productivity of the mammoth steppe were similar to today's African savanna.
-There is no comparison to it today.

 Plants

 The paleo-environment changed across time, a proposal that is supported from mammoth dung samples found in northern Yakutia.
 During Pleniglacial interstadials, alder, birch, and pine trees survived in northern Siberia, however during the Last Glacial Maximum only a treeless steppe vegetation existed.
-At the onset of the Late Glacial Interstadial (15,000–11,000 BP), global warming resulted in shrub and dwarf birch in northeastern Siberia, which was then colonized by open woodland with birch and spruce during the Younger Dryas (12,900–11,700 YBP).
+At the onset of the Late Glacial Interstadial (15,000–11,000 YBP), global warming resulted in shrub and dwarf birch in northeastern Siberia, which was then colonized by open woodland with birch and spruce during the Younger Dryas (12,900–11,700 YBP).
 By the Holocene (10,000 YBP), patches of closed larch and pine forests developed.
-Researchers had previously concluded that the mammoth steppe must have been very unproductive because they assumed that its soils had a very low carbon content; however, these soils (yedoma) were preserved in the permafrost of Siberia and Alaska and are the largest reservoir of organic carbon known.
+Researchers had previously concluded that the mammoth steppe must have been very unproductive because they assumed that its soils had a very low carbon content; however, these soils (yedoma) were preserved in the permafrost of Siberia and Alaska and are the largest reservoirs of organic carbon known.
 It was a highly productive environment.
 The vegetation was dominated by palatable high-productivity grasses, herbs and willow shrubs.
-Herbs were far more widespread than they are today, and were the main food source of the large plant eating mammals.
+The herbaceous flora included graminoids such as wild rye, bluegrass, junegrass, fescue, and sedge, and also diverse forbs such as fringed sagebrush, campion, rock-jasmine, cinquefoil, goosefoot, buttercup, and plantain.
+Herbs were far more widespread than they are today and were the main food source of the large plant eating mammals.